 The CDO IB Diploma Programme Application can be picked up in the IB office in the Administration buiding at CDO and found here:

 10th and 11th grade students interested in taking individual IB courses may select them during spring registration.

 IB Diploma Handbook

-Additional details can be found in the DP Handbook.
-DP handbooks are updated annually beginning in January 2017 to reflect scheduling options and programme information for the next year's incoming cohort.
-Programme fees, course availability and other items are subject to change with each new cohort.
-IB Certificate Pathway students are also directed to the appropriate DP Handbook.
+Additional details for all IB students can be found in the DP Handbook.
+The DP Handbook is updated annually to reflect changes in our program and scheduling options for the next year's incoming cohort.
+IB testing fees, course availability, and other items are subject to change with each new cohort.Handbook 2020-2022

 International Baccalaureate Coordinator